If you wouldn't mind, tell us a little bit about yourself. Your background, etc.

 What is the best advice you have ever been given?

-Meghan's work along with other pieces created by members of InFlux will be on exhibit at The Arts Company until December 23, 2015.
+Kelly's work along with other pieces created by members of InFlux will be on exhibit at The Arts Company until December 23, 2015.